KaySackey/Nemo/README.rst

 "I don't like that Disney fish and/or I'm afraid that they'll sue you for using its name"
 	Haven't you heard of Captain Nemo, aka Prince Dakkar?
-	Besides that 'Disney fish' Nemo is a type of Mako shark.
+	Also, when I was searching for a name I thought that 'the Disney fish' Nemo was a type of Mako shark.
+	Apparently Chum is the Mako shark in the movie.

-	We have to remember our roots, keep it real, be still Jenny on the block, ecetera and so forth. =)
+	However, rest assured in a parallel universe Nemo is the Mako shark and I can say that we are remembering our roots, keeping it real, and are still Jenny on the block, ecetera and so forth. =)

 "I like Haml"
 	This is a can of worms I'll talk about later.